timescale/docs/cloud/index.md

-# Timescale Forge
+# Timescale Cloud

-Timescale Forge is a cloud-native TimescaleDB as a service that is easy to get started and powerful enough for the most demanding scenarios.
-You can [try Timescale Forge for free][sign-up], no credit card required.
+Timescale Cloud is a cloud-native TimescaleDB as a service that is easy to get started and powerful enough for the most demanding scenarios.
+You can [try Timescale Cloud for free][sign-up], no credit card required.

 ### Cloud-native, easy start, low cost
-Built and operated by the team behind TimescaleDB, Timescale Forge is the innovative and cost-effective way to store and analyze your time-series data.
+Built and operated by the team behind TimescaleDB, Timescale Cloud is the innovative and cost-effective way to store and analyze your time-series data.
  * Spin up your first instance in 30 seconds
  * Decoupled storage and compute options for extreme flexibility